K-dash/flake8-import-guard/README.md

 ### Execution and Result

-When you run Flake8 on this file, you'll get the following output:
+When you run Flake8 on this file, you'll get the following output.

 ```console
 $ flake8 test_file.py